 • Heart – Testosterones help maintain red blood cell creation through bone marrow, which results in a healthy cardiovascular system.

-• Libido – Since testosterone are responsible for maintaining the male reproductive organs, they can help increase your sex drive (libido) and make you more aggressive, enthusiastic and energetic.
+• Libido – Since testosterone is responsible for maintaining the male reproductive organs, they can help increase your sex drive (libido) and make you more aggressive, enthusiastic and energetic.

 • Improved concentration – High testosterone levels have shown to improve thinking and spatial recognition abilities among men, and decreased chances of Alzheimer’s disease with progressing age.